Anaminus/rbxmk/fragments/en-us/commands/doc.md

 For example, the query "libraries/base:Fields/print/Description" will display the description of the print function, which is within the base library topic.

+The topic portion of a reference is case-insensitive, while the section portion is case-sensitive.

 The doc command has several modes for querying topics.
 Only one mode can be used at a time.